gnolang/infrastructure/k8s/core/test5/README.md

 * Attach to the proper cluster (dev or prod)
 * Define an appropriate value for `GNO_INFRA` env var
 * Run skaffold from this folder [k8s/core/test5/skaffold.yaml](skaffold.yaml)

+### Local Runs

+When Running the cluster in a local environment the genesis file is directly served from a dummy internal service which is ran for the sole purpose of making the Genesis file fetchable from an HTTP Url.

 ## Betterstack setup for Monitors and Status Page